TiesGamesNL/Prismarine/README.md

 * Support for Windows 10 Edition Beta
 * TODO: Support for Minecraft PC

-However, Peismarine still has a long way to go.
+However, Prismarine still has a long way to go.
 We welcome contributions.

 Help & Support
 -------------